 Score – 3 out of 5 stars

-Post-Credit Scene – There is no post-credit scene
+Post-Credit Scene – There is a mid and post-credit scene

 Score – 3.5 out of 5 stars